State Aid Programs

 • You should complete and submit the FAFSA or CA Dream Act application.

-• You may apply for a BOGW at any point during the academic year.
+• You may apply for the California College Promise Grant (CCPG) at any point during

-• You must reapply for a BOGW each year, beginning with the summer term.
+• You must reapply for a California College Promise Grant (CCPG) each year, beginning with the summer term.

-• If you are determined eligible for a BOGW, it will be valid for the entire academic year.
+• If you are determined eligible for a California College Promise Grant (CCPG), it will be valid for the entire academic year.

-There are three ways a student may qualify for the BOGW.
-The items listed below are checked and verified through your FAFSA, CA Dream Act, or BOGW application.
+There are three ways a student may qualify for the California College Promise Grant (CCPG).
+The items listed below are checked and verified through your FAFSA, CA Dream Act, or CCPG application.

 - A student is currently a recipient of funds from TANF (Temporary Assistance for Needy Families), SSI (Supplemental Security Income), or GA/GR (General Assistance/General Relief), or, if the student is a dependent, such funds are the sole source of income for the family.
 Students must provide a current copy of their check or an Untaxed Income Verification form.